 DIY Three Season Room Project

-The following post documents the planning and construction of a three season room that my wife and I had built back in the summer of 2010.
-It was a diversion from the bar building business, but has the potential to become a very cool patio bar room.
+The following post documents the planning and construction of a three-season room plan that my wife and I had built back in the summer of 2010.
+It was a diversion from the bar building business but has the potential to become a very cool patio bar room.
 It is a rather lengthy post that spans about four months.
-The bottom line is that you can save a lot of money building a three season room yourself.
+The bottom line is that you can save a lot of money building a three-season room yourself.
 It’s not rocket science.
 Nine years later, the building is still solid as a rock…knock on wood.
 Read on…

 Building Your Own Three Season Room:

-In 2009 I was quoted several prices on adding a 15′ x 30′ three season room to the back of our converted duplex.
-The prices ranged from about $20,000 up to $50,000 without the roofing (shingles & tie in to existing roof).
-This was rather discouraging since it is not all that complicated to build for the average do it yourself woodworker.
-So, I set out to draw up my own set of plans to build a three season room and hopefully save a substantial amount of money.
-I have already have some construction experience having built two garage structures solo and major basement bar renovation, so how hard could it this be?
+In 2009 I was quoted several prices on adding a 15′ x 30′ three-season room to the back of our converted duplex.
+The prices ranged from about $20,000 up to $50,000 without the roofing (shingles & tie into the existing roof).
+This was rather discouraging since it is not all that complicated to build for the average do-it-yourself woodworker.
+So, I set out to draw up my own set of plans to build a three-season room and hopefully save a substantial amount of money.
+I have already had some construction experience having built two garage structures solo and major basement bar renovation, so how hard could it be?

 The following pages outline the project from drawing board to completion…

-The first step is to develop a detailed design from the foundation to the top of the roof.
+The first step was to devise a detailed three season room plan and design from the foundation to the top of the roof.
 The foundation is the most critical aspect of this type of project, so you may have to get a professional involved.
 I also suggest you open the phone book and have a few contractors come over to discuss the project.
 Who knows, you may get a super cheap deal to build it for under about 15k, but I’ll show you my approach that can have it built for well under 10k.